Selecting a major can be confusing and overwhelming with so many options available.

 - Career Services

-Visit Career Services, located in Decker Hall 202, to measure your interests, abilities, values and personality through assessment instruments such as DISCOVER, Self Directed Search (SDS), and the Myers-Briggs Type Indicator (MBTI).
+Located in Decker Hall 202, Career Services offers assessments and workshops for undecided students or those considering changing their major.
+Measure your interests, abilities, values and personality through assessment instruments such as DISCOVER, Self Directed Search (SDS) and the Myers-Briggs Type Indicator (MBTI).
 Career Services also provides one-on-one appointments to interpret your assessment results as well as the Choosing a Major workshop designed for undecided students or those considering changing their major.

 Developed by the Gallup Organization, StrengthsQuest uses StrengthsFinder assessment to assess your innate top five talents and offers online resources to assist student in using their talents in career exploration.
 All students who enroll in First Year Experience Seminar will participate in StrengthsQuest and be given the opportunity to meet with a career counselor to interpret the results.